SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/cloudflare.md

 ### Security (Rate Limiting)

-**Cloudflare - Security (Rate Limiting) Dashboard** provides insights on rate limiting protection against denial-of-service attacks, brute-force login attempts, and other types of abusive behavior targeted at your websites and applications.
+The **Cloudflare - Security (Rate Limiting)** dashboard provides insights on rate limiting protection against denial-of-service attacks, brute-force login attempts, and other types of abusive behavior targeted at your websites and applications.

 Use this dashboard to:
 * Investigate attacks by looking at rate limiting over time, top rate limit actions, top rate limit countries, top banned URIs, and top banned client IPs.